A New National Narrative

 Project director Colin Woodard laid out the fundamental challenge, background, stakes, and consequences in this essay for Washington Monthly, which was written just weeks before the 1/6 coup attempt and published only days afterward.

-While the Pell Center he has has written on key historical aspects of the ongoing struggle over the creation of a common U.S. identity including:
+While at the Pell Center he has has written on key historical aspects of the ongoing struggle over the creation of a common U.S. identity including:

 This feature story in Smithsonian magazine on the powerful — and ultimately unhelpful — influence of historian Frederick Jackson Turner’s Frontier Thesis and his subsequent efforts to convince Americans to instead consider regional differences as the key phenomenon in U.S. history.